Event Overview

 - Spare running and non-running clothes, such as socks, shirts, shorts, and shoes

-- Towels, including for free on-site hot shower after
+- Towels, including for free on-site hot shower

 - Personal first aid kit, such as space blanket, blister prevention, sunscreen, lube and lip balm